-The contract and budget incorporated therein will define the period of availability of federal funds.
+The contract and budget incorporated therein will define the period of performance.
 Federal funds may be spent over multiple years; however, contracts and budgets are usually written for one year at a time, and budgets are usually one-year budgets.
 The beginning and ending dates of the contract are incorporated into the contract, and all expenditures must occur within these dates.